How to sell your medical devices and IVDs in the UK

 After the above transition period ends, you must obtain UKCA marking to keep selling in Great Britain.

-Northern Ireland, however, will not require UKCA marking.
+NOTE: Northern Ireland will not require UKCA marking.
 Instead, they will continue to require European CE marking.
-More information about requirements in Northern Ireland is provided below.

 What is UKCA marking?

 It is similar to CE marking under the European Directives.
-In fact, current UKCA marking legislation is based on the Medical Devices Directive (MDD) 93/42/EEC / In Vitro Diagnostics Directive (IVDD) 89/79/EC.
-However, the MHRA has proposed major updates, many of which are comparable to the Medical Device Regulation (MDR) 2017/745 and In Vitro Diagnostics Regulation (IVDR) 2017/746.
+In fact, current UKCA marking legislation is based on the Medical Devices Directive (MDD) / In Vitro Diagnostics Directive (IVDD).
+However, the MHRA has proposed major updates, many of which are comparable to the European Medical Device Regulation (MDR) and In Vitro Diagnostics Regulation (IVDR).

-Class I self-certified and general IVDs self-affix the UKCA marking.
+- Class I self-certified and general IVD manufacturers to self-affix the UKCA marking.

-Class I sterile/measuring, Class IIa, Class IIb, Class III/AIMD devices and Annex II – List A, Annex II – List B and self-testing IVDs require UKCA marking Certificates issued by a UK Conformity Assessment Body.
-The list of UK approved bodies can be found on the MHRA website, located here.
+- Class I sterile/measuring, Class IIa, Class IIb, Class III/AIMD devices and Annex II – List A, Annex II – List B and self-testing IVDs require UKCA marking certificates issued by a UK Approved Body.
+The list of UK approved bodies can be found: HERE

 The UKCA marking symbol can be downloaded from the MHRA’s website: Using the UKCA marking

-The United Kingdom is made up of the following four countries: England, Northern Ireland, Scotland and Wales.
-All of the UK countries collectively left the European Union.
+The UK is made up of four countries and all four countries have left the European Union.